BinarSkugga/Skugga/README.md

 ```
 Using path parameters is pretty simple.
 There are 3 types of parameters: id, int and string.
 String and int needs
 a parameter with the String or int type respectively.
 As for id, it needs a parameter that match the return type
 of createID in your HttpExchangeHandler.
-Note that the parameters in the url are in the order as the method's
+Note that the parameters in the url are in the same order as the method's
 parameters, this is mandatory for the mapping to work.

 > SkuggaHttps doesn't / won't support query parameters.